Agoric/documentation/main/javascript-modifications/ses-guide.md

 The most common way to invoke an indirect eval is `(1,eval)(code)`.

-The SES shim cannot correctly emulate a direct eval.
+The Agoric SES shim cannot correctly emulate a direct eval.
 If it tried, it would perform an indirect eval.
 This could be pretty confusing, because the code might not actually use objects from the local scope.
 You might not notice the problem until some later change altered the behavior.